|

 After discussions with Kathryn Tickell I looked into adding an "A" tuning bead to the G drone.
 The design I came up with is as shown below.
 The actual tuning bead is a 9mm bore x 4mm section, rubber O-ring (a standard component).
 The O-ring sits in a groove when it is sealing the "A" hole and is rolled out of the slot when the "A" note is needed.
 The O-ring remains captive on the drone when not in its groove.

-Because the initial production was to use only an unkeyed chanter the first drones didn't have this implemented.
+Because the initial production was to use only an unkeyed chanter the first drones didn't have this feature.

 Drone stock design